jasonhemann/21SP-CS2800/_lec/lec14.md

 If you have concerns or questions about this wording, general overall principles, etc, please do reach out.
 We have time and ability to correct/improve/clarify wording.

+## How does this fit in w/upcoming HW?

+  - The class and learning is going forward
+  - I /do/ understand that you all are doing exam prep/practice
+  - I have set aside lab on Friday for exam practice/prep
+  - Many of you will not have used gradescope for exam submission before
+  - I want you to also practice uploading exam
+  - I have made successfully uploading your practice exam *the* 6a hw.
+  - We still have something about the following material as a 6b, b/c I don't want to stand still.
+  - We will grade this upload based on completion, not on your answers/correctness.
+  - 6b still due at the usual place and time.

 # Definition Principle